 Rising global demand for heavy duty mechanics has created a shortage of workers.

-With demand outstripping supply in some countries, including Canada, Australia, and the U.S., trained heavy duty mechanics have excellent employment prospects and earn high salaries.
+With demand outstripping supply in some countries, including Canada, Australia, and the U.S., trained heavy mechanical trades people have excellent employment prospects and earn high salaries.

-Heavy duty and commercial transport technicians work in a variety of settings, for companies servicing equipment used in construction, mining, forestry, material handling, landscaping, land clearing, agriculture or transportation.
+Heavy duty and commercial transport technicians work in a variety of settings, for companies servicing equipment used in construction, mining, forestry, material handling, landscaping, land clearing, road building, agriculture, or transportation.
 They may work in a shop, but may also service equipment in the field, sometimes in remote locations.

 UFV's Heavy Mechanical Trades Foundation program is designed to prepare you to diagnose, service, and repair heavy mobile equipment wherever it is used.
 In our well-equipped facility, under the supervision of knowledgeable instructors, you learn to service gas and diesel engines and related equipment, including transmissions and hydraulics, as well as electronic and electrical systems.